DvdChe/cheat/README.md

 ```

 ## Disclaimer
-The cheat sheet are made for myself, and they will not surely fit.
+The cheat sheet are made for myself, and they will not surely fit for in your needs.
 It's up to you to make it as you want :)

 ## Installation :